This vignette demonstrates some of the covariance structures

 Having the numeric times encoded in the factor levels we can now try the Ornstein–Uhlenbeck covariance structure.

-It should give the exact same results as ar1 in this case since the times are equidistant:
+It should give the same results as ar1 in this case 2 since the

 An example with spatial data is presented in a later section.